 CITIZEN-CENTRIC SMART CITIES ARE MORE INCLUSIVE CITIES

-If you’re interested in finding out more about inclusive smart city solutions, we have co-created a database of citizen-centric smart city solutions that aim to make cities more livable, equitable and inclusive spaces.
+If you’re interested in finding out more about inclusive smart city solutions, we have co-created a database of hundreds of citizen-centric smart city solutions that aim to make cities more livable, equitable and inclusive spaces.
 Register now for free and contribute to help us to make our communities better places for all!

 Talks at Urban Future Conference, Vienna, February - March 2018